BryanWilhite/Blog/presentation/entry/2017/2017-01-25-first-encounter-with-scriptcs-scriptcsnet.md

 ---json
 {
-  "author": "@BryanWilhite",
-  "content": "One of Glenn Block’s post-MEF, post-Microsoft projects is scriptcs.
-I am currently using scriptcs as the engine of my epub publication pipeline in an effort to use my C# skills and delay (again) the need for me to learn/use Python.scriptcs is useful to m...", "inceptDate": "2017-01-25T19:01:43.8300043-08:00", "isPublished": true,
-  "itemCategory": null,
+  "documentId": 0,
+  "title": "First Encounter with scriptcs =&gt; @scriptcsnet", "documentShortName": "2017-01-25-first-encounter-with-scriptcs-scriptcsnet", "fileName": "index.html",
+  "path": "./entry/2017-01-25-first-encounter-with-scriptcs-scriptcsnet",
+  "date": "2017-01-26T03:01:43.830Z",
-  "modificationDate": "0001-01-01T00:00:00",
+  "modificationDate": "2017-01-26T03:01:43.830Z",
-  "slug": "first-encounter-with-scriptcs-scriptcsnet",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
   "sortOrdinal": 0,
-  "tag": null,
-  "title": "First Encounter with scriptcs =&gt; @scriptcsnet" }
+  "clientId": "2017-01-25-first-encounter-with-scriptcs-scriptcsnet",
+  "tag": "{\r\n  \"extract\": \"One of Glenn Block’s post-MEF, post-Microsoft projects is scriptcs.
+I am currently using scriptcs as the engine of my epub publication pipeline in an effort to use my C# skills and delay (again) the need for me to learn/use Python.scriptcs is useful to m...\"\r\n}"
+}
 ---

+# First Encounter with scriptcs =&gt; @scriptcsnet

 One of [Glenn Block’s](https://www.dotnetrocks.com/?show=1110) post-MEF, post-Microsoft projects is [scriptcs](http://scriptcs.net/).
 I am currently using scriptcs as the engine of my epub publication pipeline in an effort to use my C# skills and delay (again) the need for me to learn/use Python.